#getting-started

 SilverBullet is distributed as a single server binary available for the following platforms:

-mkdir sb
+mkdir my-space

-./silverbullet sb
+./silverbullet my-space

 You can upgrade your SilverBullet install based on the version you’d like to run.